 If you’ve been following me for awhile, you’ll know I’m a huge fan of shopping at SHEIN.com.
 They have many lust worthy items, designer brands dupes, and seasonal trendy pieces all at very affordable prices.
-I probably get about half my wardrobe from there and especially love their dresses and special occasion wear!
+I buy more than half my wardrobe from there and especially love their dresses and special occasion wear!

 While I do love shopping at SHEIN, sometimes SHEIN gets a bad rep for their sizing being bit off, or issues where material or quality weren’t quite as expected.
 But over the last couple years I’ve probably ordered from them over a dozen times, and through trial and error I’ve manage to learn to shop smarter at SHEIN and now virtually all my orders come as expected.

 I truly believe SHEIN is worth shopping at since they’re so budget friendly and affordable, and you can actually find good quality pieces if you know what you’re looking for.
-So today I would take some time to share some tips so you can get the most out of your shopping experience at SHEIN , especially since Black Friday is coming up and they’re having their biggest sale ever!
+So today I thought would take some time to share some tips so you can get the most out of your shopping experience at SHEIN.

 What is SHEIN?

 Before I get into my SHEIN shopping tips, I should probably explain what SHEIN is in case you’re not familiar with the online retailer.
 SHEIN is an online clothing store based out of China for women, kids, and men, with their biggest selection being for women.
 They carry fast fashion clothing, shoes, and accessories much like Forever21, Zara, H&M, but at even better prices.
 Many items may look like pricey designer pieces, but are very inexpensive, and following suit, are not as high quality as the original pieces as well.

 So now let’s talk about what SHEIN is for, and what it’s not good for so you can understand what kind of pieces you should be shopping for.

 - trendy pieces you don’t want to spend a lot on